Additional Modes¶

 To create a section of the object, follow the steps:

-1. Click the measure_section button in the Measurements panel and select one or more models or scans.
+Click the button in the Measurements panel and select one or more models or scans.
 Models are preferable, since they contain only one surface.

 Once you have created the section, the Section panel will display its geometrical information.
 This information includes perimeter and area for contours as well as area and volume for parts of meshes.
 Besides displaying geometrical values, Artec Studio will show a list of meshes and contours that allows you to highlight them in the 3D View window.